-120.6 GRIEVANCE RECORDS
+120.4 GRIEVANCE RECORDS

-At the conclusion of the grievance process, all documents pertaining to the process shall be forwarded to the Administration Division for inclusion into a secure file containing all written grievances.
-A second copy of the written grievance will be maintained by the County Administrator's office to monitor the grievance process.
+At the conclusion of the grievance process, all documents pertaining to the process shall be forwarded to the Administration Division for inclusion into a secure file for all written grievances.
+Copies of the documents should also be sent to the Personnel Department.

-120.7 GRIEVANCE AUDITS
+120.5 GRIEVANCE AUDITS

 The Training Manager shall perform occasional audits of all grievances filed the previous calendar year or current calender year to evaluate whether any policy or procedure changes or training may be appropriate.
 The Training Manager shall record these findings in a confidential memorandum to the Jail Commander without including any identifying information from any individual grievance.
+If the audit identifies any recommended changes or content that may warrant a critical revision to the Custody Manual, the Jail Commander should promptly notify the Sheriff.